IBM/get-your-java-microservice-up-and-running/workshop/README.md

 ### Architecture

-There is Microservice Authors we will run locally in a Docker container.
+In the gif below you see the Authors Microservice, which we will run locally in a Docker container.
-That Microservice we will deploy to Kubernetes on IBM Cloud.
+We will deploy this Authors Microservice to Kubernetes on IBM Cloud.
-The following gif shows the steps of exercise 3 when we deploy the Microservice to IBM Cloud.
+The gif shows the steps of exercise 3 how we deploy that Microservice to IBM Cloud.

 ![](../../images/lab-4-overview.gif)